 Market Share

-- Amazon Alexa: approximately 25% U.S. smart speaker market share in 2025 (eMarketer, 2025).
+- Amazon Alexa: approximately 25% U.S. smart speaker market share in 2025, led by the Amazon Echo line (eMarketer, 2025).

-- Google Assistant: approximately 21% U.S. market share (eMarketer, 2025).
+- Google Assistant: approximately 21% U.S. market share, anchored by the Google Nest Audio (eMarketer, 2025).

-- Apple Siri (HomePod/HomePod mini): approximately 5% U.S. market share (eMarketer, 2025).
+- Apple Siri (HomePod/HomePod mini): approximately 5% U.S. market share.
+The Apple HomePod mini remains Apple's most popular smart speaker (eMarketer, 2025).

 - Amazon's share has declined from 35% in 2020 as Google and Apple gained ground, and as some households use speakers from multiple ecosystems (eMarketer, 2025).
 Our Echo vs Nest speaker comparison breaks down the ecosystem tradeoffs.